On the $p$-adic theory of local models: Introduction

 Our result provides a functorial and group-theoretic framework for the theory of local models that goes beyond the previous results \cite{SW20, HPR20, Lou20} for certain pairs $(G,\mu)$ of abelian type using Hodge embeddings.
-The scheme $\calM_{\calG,\mu}^{\on{sch}}$ agrees with the local models defined in \cite{PZ13, Lev16, Lou19} whenever $p\nmid |\pi_1(G_\der)|$ and otherwise with their weak normalization\footnote{Passing to the weak normalization is necessary, in general, due to the existence of non-normal Schubert varieties, see \cite{HLR18}.}.
-The aforementioned works are complemented by the results of Fakhruddin--Haines--L.--R.~\cite{FHLR22} which handles new cases for wildly ramified groups.
-The upshot is that we are able to show reducedness of the special fiber of $\calM_{\calG,\mu}^{\on{sch}}$ (and other geometric properties such as Cohen-Macaulayness) for all pairs $(\calG,\mu)$ except possibly if the adjoint group $G_\ad$ contains one of the following non-split $\breve{\bbQ}_p$-factors: for $p=2$ an odd unitary group defined by a ramified, quadratic root-of-unit extension; for $p=3$ the triality defined by a ramified, cubic non-(root-of-a-prime) extension.
+The scheme $\calM_{\calG,\mu}^{\on{sch}}$ agrees with the local models defined in \cite{PZ13, Lev16, Lou19} whenever $p\nmid |\pi_1(G_\der)|$ and otherwise with their weak normalization (weak normalization is necessary, in general, due to the existence of non-normal Schubert varieties \cite{HLR18}).
+The works \cite{PZ13, Lev16, Lou19} are complemented by the results of Fakhruddin--Haines--L.--R.~\cite{FHLR22} which handles new cases for wildly ramified groups and leads to the conditions in \Cref{SW_conjecture_intro}\eqref{SW_conjecture_intro:it2}.
+Invoking the results from \cite{Lou20}, the conditions can be relaxed with our methods: for $p=2$ one excludes odd unitary groups defined by a ramified, quadratic root-of-unit extension; for $p=3$ one excludes trialities defined by a ramified, cubic non-(root-of-a-prime) extension.
 In particular, our result is complete for all primes $p\geq 5$ and, up to the two non-split examples, also for $p=2,3$.
-In addition, we conjecture that $\calM_{\calG,\mu}^{\on{sch}}$ always has reduced special fiber equal to $\calA_{\calG,\mu}^{\on{can}}$ and, furthermore, that its singularities are pseudo-rational, see \Cref{conjecture_special_fiber} and \Cref{pseudo_rational_conjecture}.
-We remark that the schemes $\calM_{\calG,\mu}^{\on{sch}}$ seem not to admit moduli-theoretic interpretations in general, see, however, \cite{Pap00, Gor01, Gor03, PR03, PR05, PR09} for interesting special cases.
+We remark that, after the first version of this paper was written, the remaining cases were handled in \cite{GL24}.
+Hence, \Cref{SW-conjecture} is proven in all cases, but besides reducedness of the special fiber the additional geometric properties stated in \Cref{SW_conjecture_intro}\eqref{SW_conjecture_intro:it2} are not addressed in the odd unitary case in \cite{GL24}.
+This is done in the work of Cass and the third named author \cite{CL24} which implies \Cref{SW_conjecture_intro}\eqref{SW_conjecture_intro:it2} without restrictions except that Cohen--Macaulayness is not proven for $p=2$ and odd unitary groups defined by ramified, quadratic root-of-unit extensions, see \Cref{remark_cass-lou,last_cases_remark}.
+In particular, these works settle our \Cref{conjecture_special_fiber} stating that the special fiber of $\calM_{\calG,\mu}^{\on{sch}}$ is equal to $\calA_{\calG,\mu}^{\on{can}}$ in all cases.
+Furthermore, we conjecture that the singularities of $\calM_{\calG,\mu}^{\on{sch}}$ are pseudo-rational (hence, Cohen--Macaulay) in all cases, see \Cref{pseudo_rational_conjecture}.
+In addition, let us remark that finding useful moduli interpretations of $\calM_{\calG,\mu}^{\on{sch}}$ is an interesting and difficult problem that maybe does not have a uniform solution.
+There are however many interesting special cases \cite{Pap00, Gor01, Gor03, PR03, PR05, PR09}.